Doctor’s Orders

 Patsy turned slowly from the corner.
 “Supervision?”

 “Observation and calibration.
-Sometimes we find the dosage needs to be increased.”
+Sometimes the dosage needs to be increased.”
 Mrs Doughty opened her briefcase with the air of someone selecting surgical instruments.
 “When did symptoms first appear?”

 “Since Cheltenham,” said Aunt Honoria.
 “Worsened after the tennis club dinner.”